ClonedOne/ubuntu-big-list/README.md

 * Install [Albert](https://github.com/ManuelSchneid3r/albert).
 Yep, it's like alfred but with less Batman's money.
 Use Arc Dark theme (really).
 * Make ubuntu standard launcher disappear, using system's settings, and bind Albert to comfortable shortcut.
-* Add Wikipedia and other useful search engines in Albert configuration and enjoy the magicx.
+* Add Wikipedia and other useful search engines in Albert configuration, select folders to index and enjoy the magicx.

 ####Terminal and Shell